 At the very end, when Ed jumps into a gravy-like liquid and appears to lose the bet, Eddy is happy and wants to rejoice.
 You'd Expect: For Eddy to read the label of the can to assure that it's gravy, to make sure Ed really lost the bet.
 Instead: Eddy starts to celebrate that he won the bet, and starts shouting really loud.
 However: When it's discovered that the "gravy" that Ed jumped into was in fact butterscotch, Eddy gets upset and then puts his hand over his mouth, realizing he lost the bet.

 The episode "Too Smart for His Own Ed" just clarifies how dumb the characters are, following Edd's mistake in a spelling bee.
-You'd Expect: The kids would have treated Edd the same way despite getting one word wrong.
-Instead: Just for misspelling the word "Gravy" by one letter, everyone treats him like an idiot, preferring to have 'ED' help them with a test.
+You'd Expect: The kids would have treated Edd the same way despite getting one word wrong, especially since he correctly spelled harder words.
+Instead: Just for misspelling the word "Gravy" by one letter, everyone treats him like an idiot, preferring to have 'ED' help them with their homework.
+Result: The kids all get F's on their homework for letting Ed help them out, prompting them to beat up Ed and Eddy.

 The episode "A Twist of Ed" has Ed and Edd to use reverse psychology to end the Kankers into harassing them once and for all.
 You'd Expect: Eddy would join in immediately to get his revenge on the Kankers.
 Instead: He spent the whole time cowering, believing it wouldn't work.
 By the time Eddy decided to join in, Lee figured it out, and the result was a complete disaster.
 Good going Eddy...